Sorcerer (Dungeons & Dragons): Dungeons & Dragons 4th edition

-Sorcerers were among the classes presented in the 4th edition Player's Handbook II, and expanded on in Arcane Power.
+Sorcerers were among the classes presented in the 4th edition Player's Handbook II and expanded on in Arcane Power.

 The sorcerer is an arcane striker, with controller as a secondary role.
 Unlike other editions of the game, 4e sorcerers now have their own list of spells, rather than the same spells as the wizard.
 Sorcerers' attack spells generally use charisma; furthermore, many sorcerer spells benefit from high strength or dexterity.
 Sorcerers' sole class feature is spell source; there are several versions of spell source, one of which must be selected during character creation.
-Each version of spell source gives the sorcerer resistance to one damage type (which is fixed or variable depending on the version of spell source), gives the sorcerer a damage bonus based on either dexterity or strength, additionally, strength-based versions of spell source allow the sorcerer to use strength instead of dexterity or intelligence to determine AC while wearing light armor, and all versions of spell source give the sorcerer at least one additional benefit specific to that version of spell source, and many sorcerer powers have additional effects if a sorcerer has a specific version of spell source.
+Each version of spell source gives the sorcerer resistance to one damage type (which is fixed or variable depending on the version of spell source), provides a damage bonus based on either dexterity or strength, and gives the sorcerer at least one additional benefit specific to that version of spell source.
+If spell source is strength-based, it allows the sorcerer to use strength instead of dexterity or intelligence to determine AC while wearing light armor.
+Furthermore, many sorcerer powers have additional effects if a sorcerer has a specific version of spell source.
 In Player's Handbook II, two versions of spell source are presented: dragon magic and wild magic.
 Dragon magic refers to the belief that some sorcerers have draconic blood in their veins.
 Wild magic refers to a random, uncontainable magic that the sorcerer can tap into.
 In addition, the supplement Arcane Power introduces two more versions of spell source: storm magic and cosmic magic.